| The Wye Valley Way | |

 Prophetic words.

-For quite a long time (and distance) we marched along and only when it became obvious that we were heading back out into unpopulated greenbelt did we stop and consider our position.
+For quite a long time we marched along and only when it became obvious that we were heading back out into unpopulated greenbelt did we stop and consider our position.
 It was obvious that Whitebrook did not lie in this direction.
 Colin managed to get a signal for his mobile phone and opened up a map utility.
 He nodded as if confirming his suspicions and gave me the bad news.
 We should have turned left at the finger post at the bottom of the

 Walking into Cleddon |